 Why does it take a while for children to eat new foods?

-In Singapore, nearly half of surveyed parents (including caregivers) perceive their children as picky eaters, and a third of them would consult a doctor about their child’s eating behaviour.
+Parents often consider their children to be picky eaters, and some may even consult a doctor about their child’s eating behaviour.

 Children may appear more cautious in approaching new people and new experiences.
 This ‘being wary of the new’ holds true for food as well.
 Familiar tastes, textures and smells are comfortable and are more readily accepted.

 “This may partly be attributed to food neophobia, the rejection of novel or unknown foods, which begins to play a role in children’s diet from six months of age,” says Jasly Koo, Dietitian, from the

 KK Women’s and Children’s Hospital, a member of the

 SingHealth group.
 The concept of food neophobia overlaps to some extent with the broader concept of fussy eating, which refers to the rejection of both familiar and unfamiliar foods.

 Understanding fussy eating (food neophobia)